 Hand washing — If you are going to have sex, wash beforehand.
 A full body shower is best to help prevent the spread of coronavirus.
 At minimum, wash your hands with soap and water for 20 seconds before getting intimate.
 If you’ve travelled to meet someone, wash your hands before touching them or any surfaces.

 Sexy alternatives — Anyone who’s masturbated by themselves knows that pleasure doesn’t always rely on someone else being in the room.
 Thorne Harbour Health suggest focussing on self-pleasure, experimenting with sex toys, phone sex and enjoying cybersex safely.
 If you’d like to explore sex online, we’ve pulled together some advice on staying safe and within the law.

 Notifying others — We’re used to talking about STIs, but we owe it to our partners to disclose our coughs and colds as well.
 Disclosing any symptoms to anyone you’ve been in close contact with ensures they’re empowered to act quickly and prevent further spread, even if it’s just a cold.

-Flu vaccine — There is no vaccine for coronavirus, but there is one for the flu.
-Getting the flu and COVID-19 at the same time can make you very ill.
+Flu vaccine — Getting the flu and COVID-19 at the same time can make you very ill.
 Ask your doctor about getting a flu shot when it’s available — this is particularly important if you have an existing chronic health condition.
-With colder months and flu season approaching, it’s ideal to take any precautions you can to help prevent illness, including colds, flu or COVID-19.
+It’s ideal to take any precautions you can to help prevent illness, including colds, flu or COVID-19.

 Understand how viruses spread — If you or somebody you know is unsure why we’re taking these measures, these visualisations from The Washington Post simulate the spread of a fictitious disease through a population, demonstrating the importance of physical distancing and what happens when we don’t do it.